 (5) This section does not apply in relation to an employee who is in a class of employees prescribed by the regulations.

-[Section 4B inserted by No. 35 of 2011 s.
+[Section 4B inserted: No. 35 of 2011 s.
 50.]

 4C.
 Regulations may require extra contributions

 (1) Subject to subsection (2), the regulations may require an Employer to make superannuation contributions which exceed any contributions the Employer is required to make under section 4B or any other written law.